Ralph Sam Haeems

 Ralph Sam Haeems (9 November 1940 – 31 March 2005) was a leading British criminal defence solicitor.
 He is credited with innovative defences in criminal cases, which, in some cases, created new legal precedents in UK appeals courts.

 Early years

 Haeems was born in Bombay (now Mumbai) to a Bene Israel Jewish family.
 His parents were teachers.
-He attended Bombay University, earning his B.Sc degree in engineering.
+He attended Bombay University, earning his BSc degree in engineering.
 He came to England in 1962 to study for a master's degree in chemistry.

 London

 He found a position as an office clerk in the East End, placing bets for his employers and collecting the winnings.
 He was promoted to supervising the defense of a murder suspect, whom he helped to acquit.
 Haeems then found employment with an offer of an articled clerkship.
 In 1972 he qualified as a solicitor and five years later set up his own practice.

 Notable cases

 Haeems participated in the trials of George Ince, Dennis Nilsen, Russell Bishop and several defendants in the Brink's-Mat robbery.